samselikoff/talks/4-apr2014-using-d3-backbone-angular-ember/script.md

 For all these reasons, it's easy for developers to write their data vis code separately, outside of the idioms of the framework - or more generally, your application's architecture.
 But this leads to the same problems that we saw at the beginning.
 It's just as easy to write highly coupled code that mixes concerns for data vis as it is for standard components.

+We want the same benefits frameworks give us in our d3 code.

 ### How coupled will my D3 code be?